(This story originally appeared Jan. 30, 2013.)

 Surprised?
 Don’t be.
 Once crony capitalists think they can get their hands in the taxpayer till, more is never enough.

 UNLV stadium boosters have long stressed that an on-campus tax district would carry the weight of financing a proposed 60,000-seat sports and entertainment venue, but they now say they’re concerned that this funding source might not be enough.

 Additional funding sources under discussion include a new fee on rental of each hotel room across the Las Vegas Valley, officials at the University of Nevada, Las Vegas, confirmed late Monday.

 “We have to plan for the contingency of what if the tax increment district doesn’t provide adequate funds,” said Don Snyder, dean of UNLV’s hotel administration college and the university’s point man on the stadium.

 In other words, if the project isn’t successful enough to generate sufficient tax dollars to subsidize itself, project backers want to pass their costs onto hotels and their guests.

 Here’s an idea.
 If a business or group of investors has an idea they think would be profitable, put up your own money and reap either the profits or losses.
 That’s capitalism.
 That’s freedom.
 If businessmen and women are risking their own money, it’s also why profits, even large profits, are just.

-Depending taxpayer handouts to build your business, however, and then wanting even more tax dollars to subsidize your future losses is unjust.
+Depending on taxpayer handouts to build your business, however, and then wanting even more tax dollars to subsidize your future losses is unjust.

 What gives the government the right to take money from one business or taxpayer and give it to another?
-Government exists to protect property not redistribute it.
+Government exists to protect property, not redistribute it.

 Aside from the philosophical problems— which should end the discussion entirely — there are plenty of practical objections to UNLVNow.